ZrW00/ZrW00.github.io/_pages/about.md

 **Zongru Wu**, Zhuosheng Zhang, Pengzhou Cheng, Gongshen Liu

--  We work proposes a novel approach that encourages language models to prioritize clean mapping by downscaling in the frequency space, thus efficiently reducing the average success rate of backdoor attacks.
+-  We proposes a novel approach that encourages language models to prioritize clean mapping by downscaling in the frequency space, thus efficiently reducing the average success rate of backdoor attacks.
 </div>
 </div>